-Want to know how to photograph lightning and digest some unique stories about photographing storms?
+Want to know how to photograph lightning and take in some unique tips about photographing this spectacular phenomenon?

 It’s easy.
 Let’s start with the lightning part first.
-My new novel can wait.
+Stories can wait.

 Photographing lightning isn’t all that difficult.
 With minimal effort (and some creative experimentation and basic equipment), you too can be shooting shots like these within seconds!

 The camera needs to be dead-still when taking these super-fast flashes of light.
 A steady hand isn’t enough to do the job.

 If you’ve always thought it was about quickly snapping off a shot just as the flash bursts through the clouds, you’re wrong.
 You’re too slow.
 The lightning comes and goes before the muscles in your finger react to your brain’s impulse to press a button.
 The shutter never has a chance to capture what you saw.

 Professionals and amateurs alike use tripods and have their cameras set up to take a photo BEFORE the lightning occurs, not AS it occurs.